chembl/tractability_pipeline_v2/README.md

 Columns 'drug_chembl_ids_ab', 'drug_names_ab', and 'clinical_phases_ab' contain data related to clinical buckets 1-3.
 Columns 'Uniprot_high_conf_loc', 'GO_high_conf_loc', 'Uniprot_med_conf_loc', and 'GO_med_conf_loc' contain the subcellular
 location names and their respective evidence codes provided by the evidence source (UniProt/GO), data related to buckets 4, 5, 6 and 8.
+Confidence for location evidence codes (provided by UniProt):
+high_conf_evidence = 'ECO:0000269' or 'ECO:0000305'
+medium_conf_evidence = any other type of UniProt evidence
+(Details on UniProt evidence codes can be found here: https://www.uniprot.org/help/evidences)
+Confidence for location evidence types (provided by GO):
+evidence_types = {'EXP': 'High', 'IDA': 'High', 'IPI': 'High', 'TAS': 'High', 'IMP': 'High', 'IGI': 'High', 'IEP': 'High', 'ISS': 'Medium', 'ISO': 'Medium', 'ISA': 'Medium', 'ISM': 'Medium', 'IGC': 'Medium', 'IBA': 'Medium', 'IBD': 'Medium', 'IKR': 'Medium', 'IRD': 'Medium', 'RCA': 'Medium', 'IEA': 'Medium', 'NAS': 'Low', 'IC': 'Low', 'ND': 'Low', 'NR': 'Low'}
+(Details on GO evidence codes can be found here: http://geneontology.org/docs/guide-go-evidence-codes/)
 Columns 'Transmembrane' and 'Signal_peptide' contain the labels ['TRANSMEM'] (indicative for a transmembrane protein) and ['SIGNAL']
 (indicative for a signal peptide), provided by UniProt and related to bucket 7 assignment.
 Column 'HPA_main_location' contains the main location data provided by HPA if it is labelled with "Approved", "Enhanced" or "Supported" reliability; data related to bucket 9.
-(The complete HPA data file can be found here: 'https://www.proteinatlas.org/download/subcellular_location.tsv.zip' and more on HPA Reliability scores can be found here: 'https://www.proteinatlas.org/about/assays+annotation#if_reliability_score'.)
+(The complete HPA data file can be found here: https://www.proteinatlas.org/download/subcellular_location.tsv.zip and more on HPA Reliability scores can be found here: https://www.proteinatlas.org/about/assays+annotation#if_reliability_score.)

 #### PROTAC workflow